Deterministic single-photon source over the terahertz regime

-Another important issue for experimental implementation are external sources of decoherence, which have not been addressed so far.
-In Sec.~\ref{sec:sm-decoherence} of the SM, we show that thermal photon population induced by temperature should have a negligible effect under standard helium cooling conditions.
-Regarding pure dephasing, $P_\text{max}$ and $I$ respond differently: dephasing rates must remain below $0.2\,\text{GHz}$ for the single-photon probability to remain essentially unaffected, and below $4\,\text{MHz}$ to avoid degradation of indistinguishability.
-Quantum dots have been reported to achieve dephasing rates of the order of GHz at room temperature \cite{zhang2021} or moderate cryogenic temperatures \cite{kim2014,langbein2004,gamble2012}.
-Consequently, our scheme would also benefit from helium cooling.
-Nevertheless, as we show in Sec.~\ref{sec:sm-decoherence} of the SM, the loss in $P_\text{max},I$ is moderate even for $\Lambda/2\pi=1$ GHz, with values above $0.8$ still being achievable for $\omega_c=5.116$ THz.
+\emph{Optical heralding and tomography---} Up to this point, a blue-detuned configuration seemed to be the least favorable choice, as the repumping of the dressed TLS due to spontaneous emission in the visible leads to degradation of the quality of the SPE and requires pulse optimization.
+However, this configuration also allows one to use the detection of these visible photons to herald the THz SPE and even reconstruct its full photon-number distribution.

-\emph{Optical heralding---} Up to this point, we have regarded optical spontaneous emission has a detrimental factor limiting the efficiency and purity of the single-photon emission.
-However, this mechanism also opens the possibility for optical heralding of the THz emitted photons.
-The key observation is that, following the emission of a THz photon, the state of the dressed emitter must be $|-\rangle$, which for large detuning $h\ll 1$, approximates to the bare excited state $|-\rangle \approx |e\rangle$.
-This state can immediately relax via spontaneous emission of an optical photon, but crucially, only if a THz photon has been emitted beforehand.
-This sequential process enables optical heralding of THz single-photon emission.
-More generally, we can extend the protocol to work for any value of $h$ by applying a rotation $\hat U=\exp(-i\theta\hat\sigma_y)$ just after the activation pulse, which transforms the emitter as $|\pm\rangle \to |g/e\rangle$ and enables the optical decay conditioned on the prior emission of a THz photon.
+The key observation is that the state of the dressed emitter must be $|-\rangle$ following the emission of a THz photon, which for large blue detuning ($h\ll 1$ and $\Delta>0$), approximates the bare excited state $|-\rangle \approx |e\rangle$.
+This state can subsequently relax via spontaneous emission of a visible photon in a timescale $1/\gamma$ [e.g. the first two emission events in the individual quantum trajectory depicted in Fig.~\ref{fig:fig3-heralding}(a)].
+We can improve the protocol to work for an arbitrary $h$ by applying a heralding pulse implementing the rotation $\hat U=\exp(-i\theta\hat\sigma_y)$ just after the activation pulse, which transforms the emitter as $|\pm\rangle \to |g/e\rangle$ and enables the optical decay conditioned on the prior emission of a THz photon.